kenix/gomad/README.md

 	* object.oriented vs. functional
 	* setter methods vs. `xxxTo`
 	* honor the interfaces in common packages like `io`
+    * impl. based on `slice`: w/ or w/o re-slicing benchmark comparison: how to make it faster?
+Too much overhead with cgo
-* TCP communication in Go
+* TCP communication in Golang
 	* infinite data server (financial ticks)
 	* data client